Upper Jhelum Canal

-The Upper Jhelum Canal is an irrigation canal in Pakistan that provides water to 1.8 million acres of farmland.
+The Upper Jhelum Canal is an irrigation canal in Punjab, Pakistan that provides water to 1.8 million acres of farmland.

 The Upper Jhelum Canal starts at the Jhelum River at Mangla Dam.
-It runs through Gujrat and Mandi Bahauddin in Punjab, Pakistan, and then finally ends up in the Chenab River at Khanki Barrage.
+It mainly runs through Mirpur district of Azad Kashmir and Gujrat district, slightly touching the area of Mandi Bahauddin district near Rasul Barrage.
+Then it finally ends up in the Chenab River at Khanki Barrage.
 Floodwater nullahs drain through the Upper Jhelum Canal into the Jhelum River at several locations.

 The canal was designed and built by Sir John Benton, a British irrigation engineer, who later became inspector general of irrigation.
 Work on the canal started in 1913 and was completed in 1916 when the canal became fully operational.